7 Best Japanese Toilets in 2022 – Reviews & Top Picks

 California-based Woodbridge Bath is the US company that best captures the Japanese spirit of bathroom innovation.
 Their B0960S smart toilet has all the features we could ever wish for: totally hands-free operation, a remote-control bidet which can oscillate to massage your posterior, and a heated seat, deodorizer, and air dryer.
 It’s even got a night light, and its own dedicated tech support team.

 Even the best toilets aren’t perfect, though.
 If you choose this one, beware of some problems with the wax hose rings: the one provided needs to be tightened before use, or water will leak all over the floor.
+Despite this we still think this is the best Japanese toilet available today.

 2. Brondell Swash 1400 Luxury Bidet Toilet Seat – Best Value